 Rethink the way of connecting research data

+The future is globally distributed and linked-up knowledge, not the institutional data silo.
 Technical, legal and also social impediments often stand in the way of this future.
 The ZBW aims to remove them.

 In process: NFDI consortia